0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 notes:
 Next is a clever workaround for deployment differences.

-Serving static files is very different from how you might have experienced in other language, where we might have them served by a frontend like nginx or other proxy.
+Serving static files is very different from how you might have experienced in other languages, where we might have them served by a frontend like nginx or another proxy.

-This is less important in Rust, as it is not only possible but easy to get the same or better performance than these traditional frontends.
+This is less important in Rust, as it is not only possible but easy to get the same or better performance than these traditional frontends with native rust.

 Shuttle's StaticFolder annotation makes it just as easy to serve files in local development as on their server (where the folder structure may be very different)